rogovski/pwm-demo/README.md

 # About

-cool button with react-native.
+A cool button with react-native.
 It works on web and it (should) work on android and ios.

 ![](pwm-button.gif)